 No special preparation is required for the audition.
 Footless tights, leotards, or fitted gym clothes are suggested attire.

-Please note: For Theater 40, priority will be given to our Majors and Minors and to first-year and second-year students.
+Please note: For Theater 40 and 45, priority will be given to our Majors and Minors and to first-year and second-year students.

 Please remember – Theater 147A and 147B are electives and do not fulfill the major requirement to be in a modern dance technique course each semester.